Open-Streaming-Platform/open-streaming-platform-docs/docs/install/install.md

 ```
 sudo systemctl restart osp.target
 ```
-> Note: For Servers that have upgraded from versions prior to Beta 6, see [https://wiki.openstreamingplatform.com/Install/Tweaks#database](https://wiki.openstreamingplatform.com/Install/Tweaks#database) to convert from UTF8 to UTF8MB4 for Full Unicode Support
+> Note: For Servers that have upgraded from versions prior to Beta 6, see [Installation > Tweaks > Database](https://open-streaming-platform.readthedocs.io/en/latest/install/tweaks.html#database) on the sidebar to convert from UTF8 to UTF8MB4 for Full Unicode Support

 ### Backup and Restore